RobertCraigie/prisma-client-py/docs/index.md

 The Prisma CLI, which is written in TypeScript, is packaged into a single binary which is downloaded for you when you use Prisma Client Python.
 The CLI interface is the exact same as the standard [Prisma CLI](https://www.prisma.io/docs/reference/api-reference/command-reference).

+## Affiliation

+Prisma Client Python is *not* an official Prisma product although it is very generously sponsored by Prisma.

 ## Room for improvement

 Prisma Client Python is a new project and as such there are some features that are missing or incomplete.